nyc-crh/site/content/gallery/a-boycott-solves-nothing.md

 relImgAlt: Still image of a videotaped reading by Brian Jones
 relLink: /teaching-resources/close-reading-examples/brian-jones-video/
 eventname: An op-ed in *The New York Times* captures an example of white, liberal New Yorkers' resistance to desegregation.
 caption: This *New York Times* editorial was published a few days before the February 3, 1954 boycott.
-It captures one example of white, liberal New Yorkers' resistance to desegregation.
+It captured one example of white, liberal New Yorkers' resistance to desegregation.
 archive_source: *The New York Times*
 source_link: https://www.nytimes.com/1964/02/04/archives/the-school-boycott.html
 copyright: Under copyright.
 Used with permission.